-Many potential clients call our offices claiming that they are being harassed.
-When potential clients ask us if they have a potential case because they are being harassed, the biggest question to ask is whether it is the kind of harassment that is a violation of law.
-Unfortunately, not all types of harassment in the work place are violations of law.
+Many potential clients call our offices claiming that they are being “harassed” at work.
+When potential clients ask us if they have a potential case because they are being treated poorly at work, the biggest question to ask is whether the behavior is a violation of law.
+Unfortunately, not all bad behavior in the work place are violations of law.

 Bad actions are only unlawful when the perpetrator is harassing the employee because of the employee’s protected characteristic.
 A protected characteristic includes things like religion, age, gender, race, national origin, ethnicity, or disability.
 Thus, for example, it would be unlawful for a supervisor to pick on a worker because of his or her race.

 Unfortunately, this means that it may not a violation of law for the supervisor to simply be a jerk or mean to the employee.
 There is a significant difference between bullying and unlawful harassment.